UCR-Research-Computing/UCR-Research-Computing.github.io/Knowledge_Base/Ursa_Major_Policy.md

 ## Support Policy
 The University of California, Riverside is committed to providing its research community with the necessary support to make the most of its partnership with Google Cloud Platform (GCP) through Ursa Major.
 The Research Computing Team is dedicated to helping researchers overcome any technical issues they may encounter while using Ursa Major services.

-### Description of the Support Available to Researchers Using Ursa Major Services
+### Support Available to Researchers Using Ursa Major Services

 The Research Computing Team is available to provide technical support to researchers using Ursa Major services.
 Researchers can contact the team for assistance with any technical issues they may encounter while using Ursa Major services.
 The team will provide best-effort support, but cannot guarantee a solution to every problem.
 Researchers are also encouraged to familiarize themselves with the resources and documentation available on the Ursa Major website, which provides information on how to use the services effectively.

-### Explanation of the Response Time and Resolution Time for Support Requests
+### Response Time and Resolution Time for Support Requests

 The Research Computing Team will make every effort to respond to support requests in a timely manner.
 The response time will depend on the complexity of the issue and the workload of the team.
 Once a support request is received, the Research Computing Team will work to resolve the issue as quickly as possible.
 The resolution time will depend on the complexity of the issue and the resources available to the team.

-### Description of the Escalation Process for Unresolved Support Issues
+### Escalation Process for Unresolved Support Issues

 In the event that a support issue is not resolved to the satisfaction of the researcher, the researcher may escalate the issue to a higher level of the Research Computing Team.
 The escalation process will depend on the nature of the issue and the resources available to the team.
 The Research Computing Team will make every effort to resolve escalated issues in a timely and satisfactory manner.